-If the HTTP status code returned by the server is outside the range of 200 to 399, our crawler considers the link as broken and reports an HTTP error code.
+If the HTTP status code returned by the server is outside the range of 200 to 399, our crawler considers the link to be broken and reports an HTTP error code.

-Below you can find a list of the most common HTTP error status codes and their meaning.
+Below you can find a list of the most common HTTP error status codes and their meanings.

 The target server rejected the request as malformed or incorrect.

-This issue is normally down to one of two causes:
+This issue is normally due to one of two causes:

 &(which should be encoded to